jameshanlon/cheese/cheese/pages/governance.md

   <p class="lead">Rosamund Thomas</p>
   <p>Director responsible for training and membership</p>

-  <p> Roz has completed two phases as an Energy Tracer and in summer 2019
+  <p> Roz has completed two phases as a surveyor and in summer 2019
 joined the team to become more involved with the project all year round.
 Her first tasks have been streamlining the survey process and helping the recruitment of new tracers the upcoming season.
 Roz has a Geography degree and